Sexual conflict: Love darts

 SEM image of lateral view of a love dart of the land snail Monachoides vicinus.
 The scale bar is 500 μm (0.5 mm).

 Hermaphroditic gastropod snails mate using love darts.
-The love darts are described as a sharp "stiletto," created by the males.
+The love darts appear similar to a sharp "stiletto," created by the males.
 The love darts are shot at the females during courtship.
 A single love dart is shot at a time, due to the lengthy process of regeneration.
 Snails of the genus Helix are model organisms for the study of love darts.
 It was observed that snails that rub against their mates, will forcefully place the love dart into their mate.
 It has been shown that though darts may aid in mating, they do not necessarily ensure mating success.
 However, love darts do in fact aid in mating success.
 Hermaphroditic snails will selectively take on a female or male role.
 Snails transmitted darts into these females so that they would store more sperm (about twice as much) compared to males who were not as successful.
 Males who successfully hit females with love darts had higher paternity assurance.
 Many snails inflicted with love darts suffer open wounds and sometimes death.

 Forced copulation

 Forced copulation (sexual coercion) by males occurs in a wide range of species and may elicit behaviors such as aggression, harassment and grasping.
 In the time prior to or during copulation, females suffer detrimental effects due to forceful male mating tactics.
-Ultimately, females are forced to copulate against their will (a.k.a. "rape").
+Ultimately, females are forced to copulate against their will.